I am a UK based photographer, currently in Reading, Berkshire, England.

 • Passion of the volunteers - a portrait project of people involved in volunteering work in Reading - National Volunteers Week event - June 2010 - event details and press release.

-• Open for Art - Installation of a selection from body of work, a project run by the organisation Jelly for the promotion of the arts in Reading.
-May - July 2010
+• Open for Art - Installation of selected work, a project run and curated by arts charity Jelly for the promotion of the arts in Reading.
+May - July 2010 - 2017

 • 40 people: 40 stories - an exploration of passion and personal drive in local communities - December 2010 (event "The 3rd Thursday".
 A review).